 The 2021-22 school year has inarguably been the toughest year ever for American teachers.
 For a partial list of reasons why, see this post at boredteachers.com.
 (And don’t be deceived by the site’s name; teachers who remain on the job today are anything but bored.)

 Let’s not forget that this has also been a very difficult year for the people who have chosen to lead our school districts.
 Leadership is perhaps the main factor that will determine how well districts will survive COVID-19.
 The decisions – or lack of decisions – of its leaders will chart a district’s course for the remainder of the pandemic.
 Some districts are certain to emerge as robust organizations and continue to offer a high level of education, staffed by committed and qualified teachers.
 Others will become a shell of their former selves.
 Weak leadership, which fails to support the health and well-being of educators, dooms districts to the latter fate.

 Author’s Note: Although I am sure this post will offend some readers, my intent in writing the piece was to state facts and anticipate consequences.
 I invite everyone to share their thoughts in the “Leave A Comment” text box below.
 Edjacent and I ask commenters to be civil in both content and tone, leave partisan politics out of the discussion, and not try to explain why masks do or don’t work.
-My next blog post will address the effectiveness of masks in preventing the transmission of COVID-19.
-At that time, readers can weigh in on the mask issue.
 Thanks in advance for your cooperation.